akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--That means Gitosis recognized you but shut you out because you’re not trying to do any Git commands.
 So, let’s do an actual Git command — you’ll clone the Gitosis control repository:-->

-Das bedeutet das Gitosis Dich als Benutzer kennt, aber Dich ausschließt, weil Du nicht versuchst ein Git Kommando auszuführen.
-Lass uns also ein Git Kommando ausprobieren.
+Das bedeutet, dass Gitosis Dich als Benutzer kennt, aber Dich ausschließt, weil Du nicht versuchst ein Git-Kommando auszuführen.
+Lass uns also ein Git-Kommando ausprobieren.
 Wir klonen dazu das Verwaltungsrepository von Gitosis:

 	# on your local computer
 	$ git clone git@gitserver:gitosis-admin.git